 Let me help a bit.
-The following are some of the must reads that I’ve enjoyed and assimilated from over the past 4 decades.
-Check them out and let me know what you think!
+The following are some of the must-reads I’ve enjoyed and assimilated from over the past four decades.
+Check them out, and let me know what you think!

-When was the last time you read a book on marketing?
+When was the last time you read a marketing book?

-Ooh… that’s a bit harsh, however it’s said with only the best intentions for you!
+Ooh… that’s a bit harsh; however, I say it with only the best intentions for you!

-Anyhow, let me leave you with a powerful quote from someone that many consider a guru to the stars in business and that’s the late Jim Rohn… and he once said, “Most homes valued at over $1,000,000 have a library.
+Anyway, let me leave you with a powerful quote from someone that many consider a guru to the stars in business, and that’s the late Jim Rohn… he once said, “Most homes valued at over $1,000,000 have a library.
 That should tell us something.”

 Read any worthwhile business books lately?
 I’d love to know.